Victory Day Parades: Russian parades held outside Moscow

 The parade in the city of Khabarovsk is the main one in the Eastern Military District.
+It is also unique for being the only parade wherein a Russian Orthodox Church priest blesses each of the marching contingents with holy water after marching past the dais.
 In 2019, the American M4 Sherman medium tank, one of the many Lend-Lease Sherman tanks supplied to the Soviet Union by the United States military industry, took part in the mobile column of the parade for the first time, after over a year of restoration work after being found by divers at the bottom of the Barents Sea.
 This was unprecedented, as this was the first time in years that a Lend-Lease vehicle used by the Soviet Army drove past on a regional parade in the city.